Chart Color Schemes

 Black River features high concentrations of family households, with a higher-than-average median household size

 Family households account for 80.0% of all households, including 34.2% couples with children, 33.2% couples without children, and 11.4% single parent families.
-Non-family households make up the remaining 20.0%, with lone person households at 17.2% and group households comprising 2.9%.
+Non-family households constitute the remaining 20.0%, with lone person households at 17.2% and group households comprising 2.9%.
 The median household size is 2.7 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households